Somerset Borough Police Department Service Units

 Since then, the K9 Team have proven themselves invaluable to the department and community through their very specialized work.
 Arny came to Somerset through the foresight and creative thinking of resident Mark Miller and with funding support from the Somerset County Single County Authority and the County Commissioners.

-The Somerset Borough Police Criminal Investigation Unit is made up of one supervising detective, OIC Rich Appel, two detectives Ruth Beckner and Angelo Cancelliere, and Police Secretary Rebecca St. Clair.
+The Somerset Borough Police Criminal Investigation Unit is made up of one supervising detective, Sergeant Rich Appel, two detectives Ruth Beckner and Angelo Cancelliere, and Police Secretary Rebecca St. Clair.
 While Patrol officers handle many and varied investigations on a routine basis, those more challenging and/or serious cases are the responsibility of the detectives.
 These cases include burglaries involving over $2,000.00 in loss, Robbery, Homicide and other death investigations, serious sex assault crimes and child-victim crimes.
 The detectives also assist the Patrol officers in the completion of their own investigations.

 Crime Scene Processing

-Investigations OIC Rich Appel is a certified Crime Scene Examiner and is responsible for the processing of all crime scenes encountered by the SPD.
+Investigations Sergeant Rich Appel is a certified Crime Scene Examiner and is responsible for the processing of all crime scenes encountered by the SPD.
 Additionally, Rich also processes all items of evidence that don’t require the services of a forensic scientist in the SPD’s very basic crime lab, located in the Public Safety Building.
 Some of the procedures that Rich performs include:

 - Crime scene photography;